All Episodes

 That's technically a crime.

-ERO might do something like that, whereas like HSI will do if you got like visa fraud, um, passport fraud, any of that other stuff, we're gonna deal with that because that's gonna be a little bit more complex, right?
+Whereas like HSI will do, if you got like visa fraud, passport fraud, any of that other stuff, we're going to deal with that because that's going to be a little bit more complex, right?

 Especially when you're talking about criminal organizations, et cetera.

-So anyway, uh let me let me see.
+So, anyway, let me see.

 Let me take a break here for chats real fast before we get into this.